-If ntu_l is selected, the user is required to select either 64 (which corresponds to the Adtran NTU) or 2560 (which corresponds to the 2560/2561 NTUs).
+If ntu_l is selected, options available are 2560 (which corresponds to the 2560/2561 NTUs).
 If the wrong type of NTU is selected, the user will not be able to perform remote configuration of the NTU.

 B MODE

 The B-channel Mode option determines the B-channel usage for this port.
 Setting the port to none tells the system that the equipment associated with this port does not require a B-channel and access to both B WANs is disabled.
 Setting the highlighted port to B1 tells the system that only one B-channel is required for the BRI equipment.
 Selecting B1 enables the B1 WAN and B1 TS and disables the B2 WAN and B2 TS.
 Setting the port to B2 tells the system that only one B-channel is required for the BRI equipment.
 Selecting B2 enables the B2 WAN and B2 TS and disables the B1 WAN and B1 TS.